 Eyebrow tinting is a semi-permanent treatment that makes your eyebrows darker or more defined.
 The artist performs the procedure by applying color to the arches of your eyebrows with an eyebrow brush.
 The color is expected to fade in about six to twelve weeks.

-After healing from microblading, you can expect hair-like strokes in the gaps that existed between your natural brow strands before treatment.
+After healing from microblading, you can expect hair-like strokes in the gaps between your natural brow strands before treatment.

 Eyebrow Tinting and Microblading: 5 Major Differences

 While these two options are both pretty convincing, they have several differences you might want to consider before choosing.
 Here are five of them: